AhmedBO55/LinuxWood/README.md

 ## 🖥️ System setup

 The project uses **Xubuntu Linux**, installed using **BalenaEtcher** to flash the ISO to a USB drive.
 You can also customize the theme and backgrounds to make your system look more modern.

 ---

-## 🧩 Files included
-- `/DXF` → all files needed for laser cutting
-- `/CAD` → 3D design source files (Fusion 360)
-- `/Images` → photos of prototypes and final version

----

 ## ❤️ Credits

-Project by **[Your Name or Hack Club Handle]**
+Project by **ROBOHUB**
-Built as part of **Hack Club Blueprint / Summer of Making**
+Built as part of **Hack Club Blueprint **
 Inspired by the idea of giving new life to old hardware through design and creativity.

 ---